National Liberation Army (Colombia)

-The National Liberation Army (Ejército de Liberación Nacional, ELN) is a far-left guerrilla insurgency group involved in the continuing Colombian conflict, which has existed in Colombia since 1964.
-The ELN advocates a composite communist ideology of Marxism–Leninism and Latin American liberation theology.
+Liberación Nacional - Unión Camilista, ELN-UC), and originally called the National Liberation Army (ELN), is a Colombian far-left guerrilla organization involved in the continuing Colombian conflict since 1964.
+The ELN advocates a composite Catholic communist ideology of Marxism–Leninism, Camilism and Latin American liberation theology.
 In 2013, it was estimated that the ELN forces consisted of between 1,380 and 3,000 guerrillas.
+Later, in 2026, its size grew to approximately 5,000 fighters in Colombia and neighboring Venezuela.
 According to former ELN national directorate member Felipe Torres, one-fifth of ELN supporters have taken up arms.
 The ELN has been classified as a terrorist organization by the governments of Colombia, the United States, Canada, New Zealand, and the European Union.

 History

 Formation

 The National Liberation Army was founded in 1964, by Fabio Vásquez Castaño and other Colombian rebels trained in Cuba.
 The group included "urban intellectuals" influenced by Che Guevara and Fidel Castro.
 Later, the ELN was headed by a series of Roman Catholic priests, exponents of liberation theology.
-Most notable was Camilo Torres Restrepo (1929–66), a well-known university professor (egalitarian and Marxist–Leninist) who was openly critical of the what he considered grossly unequal income among the social classes of Colombia.
-His attraction to the radical ideas of liberation theology led him to join the ELN, a guerrilla army intent upon effecting the revolutionary praxis of liberation theology among the poor people of Colombia.
-Priest Camilo was killed in his first combat as an ELN guerrilla, and so became the exemplar ELN soldier, to be emulated by ELN guerrillas and other liberation theology priests from the lower ranks of the Roman Catholic priesthood.
+Most notable was Camilo Torres Restrepo (1929–66), a well-known university professor who was openly critical of what he considered grossly unequal income among the social classes of Colombia.
+His attraction to the radical ideas of socialism led him to join the ELN, a guerrilla army intent upon affecting the revolutionary praxis of liberation theology among the poor people of Colombia.
+Father Camilo was killed in his first combat as an ELN guerrilla, and so became the exemplar ELN soldier, to be emulated by ELN guerrillas and other liberation theology priests from the lower ranks of the Roman Catholic priesthood.

 ELN guerrilla: Priest Camilo Torres among the peasants of Colombia.

-"Neither Surrender, Nor Deliverance" reads the poster of the Ejército de Liberación Nacional at the National University of Colombia.
+"Neither Surrender, Nor Capitulation" reads the poster of the Ejército de Liberación Nacional at the National University of Colombia.

 In the years following its foundation, it brought together more students and young activists from cities than peasants, a social composition that distinguishes it from the FARC guerrillas, who are essentially peasants.

 In the 1970s, after suffering military defeat and internal crises, the ELN was commanded by the Spanish priest Father Manuel Pérez Martínez (1943–98), alias El Cura Pérez, who shared leadership with Nicolás Rodríguez Bautista, alias "Gabino".
 El Cura Pérez presided over the National Liberation Army as one of its most recognized figures until he died of hepatitis B in 1998.
 He was instrumental in establishing the ideology of the ELN, a composite of Cuban revolutionary theory and liberation theology that proposes the establishment in Colombia of a Christian and communist regime to resolve the socioeconomic problems of chronic political corruption, poverty, and the exclusion of most Colombians from their country's government.